neosubhamoy/pytubepp-helper/README.md

    3. Pro Tips:
    - Make sure PytubePP Helper is always running in the background (Appindicator) otherwise PytubePP Extension will not work properly.
-   - Always open PytubePP Helper from Appindicator if it's already running. if you open PytubePP Helper from programs menu or shotcut when PytubePP Helper is already running in Appindicator then two instances of PytubePP Helper will run on the same time which may cause the app to malfunction!
    - PytubePP Helper by default always autostarts itself when Linux Distro starts.
 Make sure autostart is not disabled for PytubePP Helper in your distro's Startup Manager / Applications

 * **>> MAC OS:**